yoojainvest/yoojainvest.github.io/README.md

 # yoojainvest.github.io
-This blog is about investing stock and economy
+This blog is about stock and economy